DudeNr33/pyinstaller-versionfile/README.md

 create-version-file metadata.yml --outfile file_version_info.txt --version 0.8.1.5
 ```
 This can be useful if you want to use a CI build number as the version.

+## Contributing

+If you think you found a bug, or have a proposal for an enhancement, do not hesitate
+to create a new issue or submit a pull request.
+I will look into it as soon
+as possible.